Roger Clarke's Web-Site

 Where AI technologies depend on the drawing of inferences from data, confidence is needed that, in each case, and before reliance is placed upon it, the inferencing process's applicability to the particular problem-category or problem-domain has been demonstrated - preferably both theoretically and empirically.

 A further issue is the suitability of the available data as input to the particular inferencing process.
-Most powerful statistical tools assume that all data is on ratio scales, whereas some or even all of the data may be only on cardinal, ordinal or merely nominal scales.
-Mixed-mode data is particularly challenging to deal with.
+A great deal of data is on nominal scales (which merely distinguishes categories).
+Some is on ordinal scales (implying a structured relationship between categories, such as 'good, better, best'), and some is on cardinal scales (with equal intervals between the categories, such as temperature expressed in degrees Celsius).
+Only a limited range of analytical tools is available for data on such scales.
+Most of the powerful statistical tools applied by data analysts assume that all of the data is on ratio scales (which feature equal intervals and a natural zero, such as degrees Kelvin).
+Many analyses abuse the rules of statistics by applying techniques inappropriately.
+Mixed-mode data (i.e. where the various items of data are on different kinds of scale) is particularly challenging to deal with.
 Further, most tools cannot cope with missing values, and hence more or less arbitrary values need to be invented.
-Given the problems that need to be overcome, it is highly inadvisable for inferencing mechanisms to be relied upon as a basis for decision-making of consequence unless and until their applicability to the data in question has been subjected to independent analysis and certification.
+Given the problems that need to be overcome, it is highly inadvisable for inferencing mechanisms to be relied upon as a basis for decision-making that has material consequences, unless and until their applicability to the data in question has been subjected to independent analysis and certification.

 Of particular concern are assertions that empirical correlation unguided by theory is enough, and that rational explanation is a luxury that the world needs to learn to live without.
 These cavalier claims are published not only by excitable journalists but also by influential academics (Anderson 2008, LaValle et al. 2011, Mayer-Schoenbeger & Cukier 2013).

-This lack of transparency gives rise to many further features, not all of which may be evident in any given situation, but all of which may have serious consequences for individuals and organisations:
+This lack of transparency gives rise to many further features, summarised in Table 2.
+Not all of thesemay be evident in any given situation, but all of them may have serious consequences for individuals and organisations:

 Where decision transparency is absent, the accountability of organisations for their decisions is undermined.
 Where entities are secure in the knowledge that blame cannot be sheeted home to them, irresponsible behaviour is inevitable.
 Under threat are the established principles of evaluation, fairness, proportionality, evidence-based decision-making, and the capacity to challenge decisions (APF 2013).

-A second factor is at work in undermining accountability.
-There has to date been inadequate discrimination among the successive phases of the supply-chain from laboratory experiment to deployment in the field.
-This leads to a failure to assign responsibilities to the various categories of entities that are active in each phase.
+A further factor is at work in undermining accountability.
+There has to date been inadequate discrimination among the various stages of the supply-chain from laboratory experiment to deployment in the field.
+This leads to a failure to assign responsibilities to the various categories of entities.

 Installed AI-Based Systems